Stateless Legal Clinic

 What will I do in the clinic?

-Students will undertake 12 days of clinical work based at Melbourne Law School under the supervision of the Clinic Coordinator Katie Robertson and partner organisations.
+Students will undertake 12 days of clinical work based at Melbourne Law School under the coordination of the Clinic Director Katie Robertson and legal supervision of solicitors at our partner organisations.
 During the clinic and under supervision, students will utilise the legal knowledge and skills acquired during their degree to undertake work on legal issues with real clients, and in doing so, will be exposed to the realities of legal practice.
 The clinical work will be conducted through regular, scheduled attendances throughout semester.

-Students’ practical work will be complemented by 12 two-hour seminars during semester (held on clinic days), which will focus on both practical skill development and theoretical understandings of statelessness law.
+Students’ practical work will be complemented by 12 two-hour seminars during the semester, which will focus on both practical skill development and theoretical understandings of statelessness law.

 Without access to free legal support, this process would be very difficult; I don’t think we could do it on our own.
 Aisha, stateless Rohingya mother of one